The Neighbors: Income

 The Neighbors: Occupations

 In the E 39th St / Forest Ave neighborhood, 30.7% of the working population is employed in

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.6% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants.

-Other residents here are employed in clerical, assistant, and tech support occupations
+Other residents here are employed in manufacturing and laborer occupations

 The Neighbors: Ethnicity / Ancestry